juju/docs/src/en/config-LXC.md

 - When Juju creates a (local) container, that container will use the LXC host cached image (if enabled).
 Otherwise it will use the Juju cached image.

-### Notes on Juju image caching
+### General notes on Juju image caching

-**Specific to the Local Provider**
+- It applies to all provider types.
 - It is independent of image cloning ('lxc-clone'), which is enabled by default.
-- Future development work will allow Juju to automatically download new images when they become available.
+- Future development work will allow Juju to automatically download new LXC images when they become available.

-**General**

-- It applies to all provider types.
 - It is only available to hosts installed with 1.22 (or greater); not upgraded to that level.

+*Recall that LXC containers can be deployed on all types of providers, not just the Local Provider.*

 ### Commands